 The Social Security Act was signed on Aug.
 14, 1935, as part of President Franklin D. Roosevelt’s “New Deal.”
 When speaking about the proposed Social Security program during his 1935 State of the Union message, Roosevelt added this prophetic warning:

 “The lessons of history, confirmed by evidence immediately before me, show conclusively that continued dependence on relief induces a spiritual and moral disintegration fundamentally destructive to the national fiber.
 To dole out relief in this way is to administer a narcotic, a subtle destroyer of the human spirit.
 It is inimical to the dictates of sound policy.
 It is a violation of the traditions of America.”

 We have been told for decades that government welfare is necessary to temper the rapaciousness of “capitalism.”
 It has been repeated so often and most people’s lives are now so government-oriented that most of us, even many conservatives, now believe it.

-The real options are harsh, brutal, impersonal, and uncaring state welfare socialism, or a vigorous, dynamic, wealth-producing, free enterprise economy coupled with a well-funded private network of charitable institutions able to humanely and personally help those few individuals and families suffering from a temporary setback or coping with a permanent disability.
+The real options are a harsh, brutal, impersonal, and uncaring state welfare socialism, or a vigorous, dynamic, wealth-producing, free-enterprise economy, coupled with a well-funded private network of charitable institutions able to humanely and personally help those few individuals and families suffering from a temporary setback or coping with a permanent disability.